swcarpentry/git-novice/episodes/05-history.md

 ## Getting Rid of Staged Changes

-`git checkout` can be used to restore a previous commit when unstaged changes have been made, but will it also work for changes that have been staged but not committed?
+`git restore` can be used to restore a previous commit when unstaged changes have been made, but will it also work for changes that have been staged but not committed?
-Make a change to `mars.txt`, add that change using `git add`, then use `git checkout` to see if you can remove your change.
+Make a change to `mars.txt`, add that change using `git add`, then use `git restore` to see if you can remove your change.

 :::::::::::::::  solution

 ## Solution

-After adding a change, `git checkout` can not be used directly.
+After adding a change, `git restore` can not be used directly.
 Let's look at the output of `git status`:

 ```output